safesoftware/FMETraining/ServerAdmin3Security/Exercise1_CreatingANewUser.md

 <br>**4) Test the New User Account**
-<br>It's important to verify the the options we set have been honored.
+<br>It's important to verify the options we set have been honored.

 Either logout of the admin account or open a new private browsing window, and login using the credentials for the new user account we just created.